-- Make sure that your dog is healthy and current on all vaccinations and has any licenses required.
+- Make sure your dog is healthy, current on all vaccinations, and has any licenses required.

 - Use your best judgment when it comes to other dogs.
 If you or your dog feel uncomfortable with another dog in the park, leave.

 - Clean up after your dog!
 Some parks will provide dog poop bags, but it’s best to come prepared with them anyway.

 Visit our Dog Park Finder to easily find parks close to you!

 The game of fetch not only helps your pup get much-needed exercise, but you can also use it to practice important training habits!
 Throw your dog’s favorite fetch toy and encourage them to return it to you with a phrase like “come here.”
 Each time your furry friend succeeds, reward them with a treat or verbal praise.
 This will help reinforce their command recall as they begin to associate words with actions, which is especially important if you play fetch in an open area outdoors.